BriceGit/sleuthin/README.md

 there were fictional websites in-game where mysteries were posted for the main characters to solve.
 The stack used to create the app was express js, apollo server, mongoDB (through mongoose), react, and react router.

+Link to the deployed app: sleuthin.vercel.app

 TODO:

 Change JWT based authorization to session tokens.